jundalisay/spblist/content/en/research/descartes/philosophy/part-1/article-51.md

 - All other things can exist only by help of the concourse of God.

 Accordingly, "substance" applies to God and created things differently.
-- The word "substance" does not have any meaning which is common to God and them.*
+- The word "substance" does not have any meaning which is common to God and to created things.*
 <!-- does not apply to God and the creatures UNIVOCALLY.  -->
 <!-- , to adopt a term familiar in the schools; that is,  -->
 <!-- no signification of this word can be distinctly understood which  -->